EyasuTeshome/shifttracker/job-search/intro-to-job-search-projects.md

-# Intro to job searching with Microverse
+# Intro to the job searching projects at Microverse

 ## Learning objectives